b7i6gf/ClamHub/README.md

   <img src="Docs/ClamHub.png" alt="ClamHub" width="400"/>
 </p>

 An open-source application for using [ClamAV](https://www.clamav.net) with a GUI on Windows.
-Just run the EXE and go - portable, always up-to-date,
+Just run the EXE and go - free, portable, extensive features and always up-to-date.

 ---